 2-12 year olds hang out at ‘Big Country’, an onsite kids club dedicated to giving little ones a holiday to remember, and giving adult holiday-makers a break – two three-hour sessions a day are included in every room rate.
 There is a creche (at an additional cost) for babies as well, providing care for up to 1.5 hours.
 This is something I’d certainly consider for an older toot but for me Mr Baby was only two months old and I was keeping him with me.
 (Check out Crieff’s Kids Appeal)

 Crieff Hydro offers over 60 activities on its 900 acre resort.
 Lots of adrenaline sports such as quad biking, pony trekking or Aloft (its new treetop adventure) but you can also tour on a segway or take in a movie at the cinema.
 There is simply SO much to do.
 Each activity is priced differently and some are free but all costs are available on the website – Activities.
-We made memories by taking Mr Baby swimming for the very first time – imagine that, first swim at Crieff Hydro.
-We were in the pool straight after breakfast and somehow got the place to ourselves – it was heavenly.
-It is the most wonderful thing to gently take your baby into the pool and see them take to it straight away.
+For more things to do in Crieff read this full write up here.

 In terms of accommodation you can choose between self catering villas or stylish hotel rooms – Hotel Options.
 We opted for a hotel room as a treat – to escape cooking and cleaning – but in hindsight I was anxious about my baby waking through the night and disturbing other guests – in the rooms below us, next to us, above us – so I did learn that hotel rooms and small infants stress me out.
 But I must add that our executive room (a free upgrade) was gorgeous, so comfortable, freshly decorated and really hit our expectations.